jeremyosborne/dnpk/README.md

 General guidelines for the new year: After revisiting warlords and warlords 2, those games and the community around them are still quite solid (and playable on modern hardware).
 No need to truly recreate the original (my favorite), but rather create a successor to the game that I never had and that the sequels didn't fulfill for me.

 - [ ] Rewrite the battle module
-    - [ ] Write out the battle algo, define the data structures, and define the events/hooks.
-        - [ ] Modification: all Min and Max rules need values, although the code should defend itself from missing ones and provide defaults.
-To have it effectively unbounded, use large numbers (note that -Infinity/Infinity are not JSON friendly).
+    - [ ] Modification: prefer `structures` and `terrains` in the strength, health, and any other checks.
+Allow single structures to still be passed.
-        - [ ] Addition: general `structures` can be passed in that affect both attackers and defenders.
+    - [ ] Addition: general `structures` can be passed that affect both attackers and defenders.
     - [ ] Modification: battle-groups will have `structures` that affect them during battle, vs. singular `structure`.
     - [ ] Modification: `terrains` will be forcefully plural to match naming conventions and suggest an array of terrain vs. `terrain` which will remain singular.
     - [ ] Modification: the battle module will take `terrains` at a global level, and `terrains` at a battle group level.
-    - [ ] Make use of modifier-tools to rebuild the way-too-wordy existing strength and health modifiers.
+    - [ ] Write out the battle algo, define the data structures, and define the events/hooks.
     - [ ] Switch the battle module to be a generator, but keep a public method that assume the caller does not care about the generator and just wants the full battle results.
         - [ ] Can be run in event mode which yields events on every significant event.
         - [ ] Can be run in non-event mode which only yields on the completion of the battle.
     - [ ] Allow terrain to be applied specifically to `attackers` or `defenders`.
 This could represent a less ideal situation: attackers have waded across a river and are fighting up into the defenders beach.
-    - [ ] Have the battle module have limits on infinite looping.
+    - [ ] Have the battle module have a fight maximum, or per round maximum, like at X number of rolls / turns the armies retreat exhausted?
     - [ ] Add the new health code to the battle code rewrite.
     - [ ] Fully test the battle module.
 - [ ] Other structures for classic parity: